bean-mhm/realbloom/USAGE.md

 > Q: **How are HDR images displayed on a monitor?**

 > A: This is a huge topic, but I'll try to summarize what you'll need to know.
-Values higher than 1 *usually* get clamped down to 1 before being displayed on your monitor, making the bright parts of the image look overexposed and blown out.
-However, some games and programs - including RealBloom - support [Tone Mapping](https://en.wikipedia.org/wiki/Tone_mapping) to nicely transform the raw floating-point values into something that looks more accurate.
+Pixel values higher than 1 usually just get clamped down to 1 before being displayed on your monitor, making the bright parts of the image look overexposed and blown out.
+Some games and programs - including RealBloom - support proper display/view transforms to nicely transform linear RGB trisimulus into something that can be correctly displayed on your monitor.
+This might inaccurately be called "tone mapping" in some cases.
 Some games can produce true HDR output if your monitor supports it, but that's another story.
-Despite the pixel values being clamped/clipped when *displayed*, they are still *stored* as floating-point values.
+Despite the pixel values being clamped or transformed when *displayed*, they are still *stored* as their original floating-point values.

 > Q: **How do I enable "tone mapping" in RealBloom?**